 About

-Violeta began playing the violin at age four and gave her concert debut at fifteen.
+She began playing the violin at age four and gave her concert debut at fifteen.
 She moved to London to study at the Royal Academy of Music and has released three studio albums.
 Her debut, AUTOVIA, produced by Martin Glover ‘Youth’, bridges acoustic and electronic worlds.

 Her second album, Mirror Images, was hailed by Strad Magazine as “a remarkable concept album.”
 Her third, Cavaglia, musically translates a pristine Swiss valley, its lakes, and glaciers.

-Her latest release, Forest Music, co-created with film composer Ben Morales Frost, offers an imagined journey into the greenness of the forest, away from urban life.
+Her release, Forest Music, co-created with film composer Ben Morales Frost, offers an imagined journey into the greenness of the forest, away from urban life.

-Syncs and Bespoke : Bucks Music Group
+Sync and bespoke: Rhiannon Bramley Bucks Music Group

 “Powerful” Sarah Mohr-Pietsch, BBC Radio 3